Overview

 Attendance

-Student employees must report to work at the time agreed upon with their supervisor.
-A supervisor or someone else in the department must be called immediately if lateness is anticipated.
+Student employees must report to work at the time agreed upon with their manager.
+A manager or someone else in the department must be called immediately if lateness is anticipated.
 Repeated lateness and absences may result in discipline and termination.
-If you are unable to attend work on any given day, give your supervisor as much notice as possible.
-It may be helpful to program your supervisor's phone number into your cell phone.
-In many cases, your supervisor will have to find a replacement for you.
-If class schedules change after work hours are scheduled, or if exams are scheduled on work days, students should notify their supervisors as soon as possible so that work hours can be rescheduled.
-Student employees and supervisors should understand the student employee's first priority at New York Tech is academic success.
+If you are unable to attend work on any given day, give your manager as much notice as possible.
+It may be helpful to program your manager's phone number into your cell phone.
+In many cases, your manager will have to find a replacement for you.
+If class schedules change after work hours are scheduled, or if exams are scheduled on workdays, students should notify their managers as soon as possible so that work hours can be rescheduled.
+Student employees and managers should understand the student employee's first priority at New York Tech is academic success.
 Student employees must be attentive and responsive to work schedules so that the delivery of services can be fulfilled within the New York Tech community or organization.

 - Lateness: Student employees should notify their supervisor if they will be late.